Mississippi News

 Miller pointed out that nationally the number of people working had surpassed the pre-pandemic levels of February 2020.
 Mississippi remains 10,900 jobs below the number employed in February 2020.

-Members of the Legislative Budget Committee normally a from the state economist as they begin work on a budget recommendation that generally serves as a guideline for the full when it convenes in January to begin work on crafting a budget for the new fiscal year that begins on July 1.
+Members of the Legislative Budget Committee normally receive a report from the state economist as they begin work on a budget recommendation that generally serves as a guideline for the full Legislature when it convenes in January to begin work on crafting a budget for the new fiscal year that begins on July 1.

 Legislators said they budgeted conservatively in the 2022 session despite unprecedented revenue collections and should do so again in 2023.

-Hosemann said lawmakers held back about $350 million in federal pandemic money last session and it could be spent in the coming year to stave off an economic downturn in Mississippi.
+Hosemann said lawmakers held back about $350 million in federal pandemic money last session and it could be spent in the coming year to help stave off an economic downturn in Mississippi.

 “If people are out working on public projects we fund with that, it will lessen the chance of a significant impact here,” the lieutenant governor said.